 If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, the carrying amount of the asset (cash-generating unit) is reduced to its recoverable amount.
-An impairment loss is recognised in the statement of comprehensive income immediately, unless the relevant asset is carried at fair value, in which case the impairment loss is treated as a revaluation decrease.
+An impairment loss is recognised in the statement of comprehensive income immediately.

 Where an impairment loss subsequently reverses, the carrying amount of the asset (cash-generating unit) is increased to the revised estimate of its recoverable amount, but only to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised in the statement of comprehensive income immediately, unless the relevant asset is carried at fair value, in which case the reversal of the impairment loss is treated as a revaluation increase.
+A reversal of an impairment loss is recognised in the statement of comprehensive income immediately.

-(i) Income Tax
+(h) income Tax

-The Commissioner of Taxation has granted The College of Law Limited with an exemption from income tax.
-Certain taxes however may be applicable within other jurisdictions outside Australia where income is derived in those jurisdictions.
+The Commissioner of Taxation has granted The College of Law Limited an exemption from income tax.
+However, certain taxes apply within jurisdictions outside Australia where income is derived in those jurisdictions.